postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

 The **Create New** tab appears by default when you launch Postman.

-**Note**: At the bottom of the modal you can select "Show this window at launch" to indicate whether you want the **Create New** tab to display each time you open Postman.
+**Note**: At the bottom, you can select "Show this window at launch" to indicate whether you want the **Create New** tab to display each time you open Postman.

 1. Open Postman.
 2. In the **Create New** tab, click "Collection".